Viscaria233/xmlbuilder/README.md

 public static void main(String args) {
     A a;
     /*
-        Create the same Object a like [Row 44]
+        Create the same Object a like [Get XML String] */
-    */

     File file = new File("test.xml");